 Finally, while controlling distribution remains critical to a brand’s ability to manage its inventory and sales across channels, the brand must also ensure that its brand message is consistently managed across all channels, including Amazon – even if the brand itself isn’t selling its product on Amazon.
 It is unlikely that a reseller will apply the same level of effort to consistent, correct branding as what the brand can do for itself if it chooses to be active in this responsibility.

 For brands that are serious about growing their Amazon channel business, these initial steps around brand control are paramount to building a firm foundation to support longer-term growth.
 Some brands are used to doing business a certain way for decades before Amazon became relevant.
 Yet the unique pressures of the Amazon channel are forcing brands to rethink how they do business both offline and online.
 Only with an evolved, disciplined approach will brands be able to remain in the driver seat when it comes to determining where, when and how they are sold.

-James Thomson is a partner at, a managed services agency supporting brands selling online.
+James Thomson is a partner at Buy Box Experts, a managed services agency supporting brands selling online.
 Earlier, he served as the business head of Amazon Services, the division of Amazon responsible for recruiting tens of thousands of sellers annually to the Amazon Marketplace.
 In 2020, he will release a co-authored book “Brand Control in the Age of Amazon,” designed for brand executives struggling to make sense of what it takes to make the Amazon channel a positive component of their brands’ overall growth flywheel.